john-gelinas/Final-Project-Pathfinder-2e/README.md

 * A registration page to add new users
 * A login page to log users in based on the store users in the database
 * A home page that displays a welcome message
-* An error page that displays messages related to errors logging in for example
+* An error page that displays error messages related to logging in, for example
 * A list of characters page that allows users to view all of their characters and open any of them, or create a new character
 * A page to view a character and also edit the fields of the character (javascript to show/hide the edit fields)
-* A new character page to create a new character from scratch, filling in all fields
+* A new character page to create a new character from scratch

 I chose to develop my app in a virtual environment, to keep the packages and setup separate from any other projects in the future.
 URLs are dynamically routed in flask to redirect to various characters.
 I chose to use the sqlite python library to manipulate a local database.
 This requires connection and cursor objects to create, read, update, and delete.
 The dynamic queries also need to be SQL-injection resistant.
 The "?" syntax is not always supported with this library so another helper function was required to "scrub" user inputs of most special characters.